CuriousCat-7/my_tools/README.md

 ## what have make neovim done
 - install vim config from  https://github.com/amix/vimrc.git (Thanks a lot!)
-- install neovim (optional, for non-administrator user having low vim version)
+- install neovim (optional, for non-administrator users who hav low vim version)
 - use my .vimrc
 - use jedi tabnine autopep8
 - **close autoparis and other useless features**